Book Club

 The Jupiter Hotel Is Ready for Its Next Act

-For the past two years, the East Burnside hotel served as a quarantine shelter for COVID-positive homeless people.
-Now, it's ready for other guests again.
+For the past two years, the hotel had served as a quarantine space for COVID-positive people who were homeless.
+Now it's gotten a refresh and is ready for other hotel guests again.

 06/16/2022 By Michelle Harris